melborne/let_it_fall/README.md

 During the fall running, hitting a return key will change the character to fall.

+Also `let_it_fall go` command let them fall in rotation automatically without the key hitting.

 `code` command is a special.
 It takes one or more unicodes which specify characters to fall.

     $ let_it_fall code 0x2660 0x2666 -r # code command with --range option